softwaresaved/build_and_test_examples/travis/HelloWorld.md

 Travis CI provides a page summarising the most recent jobs run for your repositories:

 * Visit https://travis-ci.org/USERNAME.
-* You should see a job called `build_and_test_examples` which should be coloured green and with a tick mark meaning the build succeeded.
+* You should see a job called `build_and_test_examples` - jobs are named after the corresponding repositories.
+* The job should be coloured green and with a tick mark meaning the build succeeded.
 * Click on this job.

 For each repository it knows about, Travis CI provides a page summarising information about the jobs that have been run for that repository, including information on the current build and the build history:

-* The summary page has a URL of the form `https://travis-ci.org/USERNAME/REPOSITORY` e.g. https://travis-ci.org/trungdong/prov.
+* The summary page has a URL of the form `https://travis-ci.org/USERNAME/JOB` e.g. https://travis-ci.org/trungdong/prov.
 * An icon shows the current status of the build.
-This has a URL of form `https://travis-ci.org/USERNAME/REPOSITORY.svg` e.g. https://travis-ci.org/trungdong/prov.svg.
+This has a URL of form `https://travis-ci.org/USERNAME/JOB.svg` e.g. https://travis-ci.org/trungdong/prov.svg.
 The status image is often embedded into other web pages, for example, README files in GitHub (for example, see https://github.com/trungdong/prov/blob/master/README.rst).
 * By default, information on the Current build is shown, including the log created by Travis CI as it ran this job.
 * The important part of our first `.travis.yml` file are the lines which ran our script:

 ```
 $ python hello.py
-Hello from Travis CI
+Hello world from Travis CI

 The command "python hello.py" exited with 0.